-I am a Cajun from Pierre Part, Louisiana – a small French settlement where everyone knows each other and many speak French, some as a first language.
 I moved to Washington, DC to attend graduate school at American University so that I could learn about national security, having missed the opportunity to cover the first Gulf War.
-I met my husband, Peter Bergen, in Afghanistan and we are fortunate to work on films together--most recently on a CNN FILM, LEGION OF BROTHERS, with director Greg Barker and producer John Battsek.
-The film is about the U.S. Special Forces who were the first on the ground in Afghanistan after 9/11.
+I met my husband, Peter Bergen, in Afghanistan and we are fortunate to work on films together.

 I produced and directed my first military documentary in 2000, based on the book BLIND MAN’S BLUFF by Chris Drew and Sherry Sontag.
 For this two-hour film I interviewed U.S. submariners and their Russian counterparts about spying on each other under the oceans during the Cold War.